mrsilver76/tunelift/README.md

 ## Version history

+### 0.9.1 (21 May 2025)
+- Changed `/l`, `-l` and `--linux` to `/u`, `-u` and `--unix` to align with [ListPorter](https://github.com/mrsilver76/listporter) command-line conventions.
+- Fixed an issue in the version checker that could cause excessive requests to GitHub under certain conditions.
+- Fixed a bug that prevented audiobooks from being included in playlists.
+- Fixed a bug where playlists with no audio content were still being written to disk.
+- Greatly improved documentation for better clarity and usability.
+- Fixed a version check bug caused by a mismatch between .NET assembly versioning (`major.minor.build.revision`) and GitHub's semantic versioning (`major.minor.revision`)

 ### 0.9.0 (12 May 2025)
 - Initial release, a C# port from "iTunes Playlist Exporter".
 - Removed Plex uploading functionality, now handled by a separate tool called [Plex Playlist Uploader](https://github.com/mrsilver76/plex-playlist-uploader/).